How the Universe Becomes Self-Aware

 Virtual: the temporal construction, dualistic, the thought world with its past/future/self

-This distinction begins to become experientially clear at Level 3-the thought world is recognised as thought world, presence as distinct from overlay.
+This distinction begins to become experientially clear at Level 3 (witness consciousness, where the thought world is first seen as thought world) - presence becomes distinct from overlay.
 One starts to sense that past and future are constructions within the now.
-But the full intellectual understanding of time as construction-truly grasping that time itself is imagined-is so counter-intuitive, so challenging to the mind that has always lived within the temporal mansion, that it does not fully land until Level 4, when everything shatters and the game is truly over.
+But the full intellectual understanding of time as construction - truly grasping that time itself is imagined - is so counter-intuitive, so challenging to the mind that has always lived within the temporal mansion, that it does not fully land until Level 4, when everything shatters.

-The real-the singular, ever-present moment, non-dual, eternal-is what we actually are, what everything actually is.
+The real - the singular, ever-present moment, non-dual, eternal - is what we actually are, what everything actually is.
 This is eventually realised at Level 4.
 But consciousness needs to manifest duality, time, self in order to know itself, to reflect itself.
-That is the 'game' it is playing.
+This is the evolutionary unfolding at the heart of this framework: not a deliberate strategy but a natural process through which consciousness, by manifesting complexity, eventually creates the conditions for its own self-recognition.

 3.5 The Necessary Paradox